STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      sudo apt install cmake libboost-all-dev hwloc libgoogle-perftools-dev

-* For building the documentation you will need to further install the following:
+* To build the documentation you will need to further install the following:

   .. code-block:: bash